itstyren/itstyren.github.io/_pages/about.md

 ---
 ---

+>**Seeking Opportunities** \
+>I am currently open to and actively seeking visiting research opportunities at any time, and postdoctoral positions starting around December to advance my research and foster new collaborations.

 I am currently doing a PhD  in Computer Science at the University of Manchester, supervised by [Prof. Xiao-Jun Zeng](https://scholar.google.co.uk/citations?user=jb-bYtIAAAAJ&hl=en) and co-supervised by [Dr. Ke Chen](https://scholar.google.co.uk/citations?user=-pGdSi4AAAAJ&hl=en).
 I graduated from Wuhan University with an MSc in Management Science and Engineering in 2022 and from Wuhan University of Technology with a BSc in Management Information Systems in 2019.